turingschool/backend-curriculum-site/module2/lessons/joins.md

 1. What are the three types of joins covered today?
 And, what do they return?
 2. What is the SQL query to get a list of Artists who have songs that have been played more than 20 times?
 3. What is the ActiveRecord query to get a list of Artists who have songs that have been played more than 20 times?

+## Further Reading
+For an exploration of how to join multiple tables together, and advanced joining techniques, review the lesson [here](./joins_2).